colyseus/docs/docs/how-to/deny-player-join-a-room.md

 The implementation of when to deny a player connection will depend on your use-case.

-Below you can see an example validating the [@colyseus/social](/authentication/#server-side-api) authentication token.
+Below you can see an example validating the [@colyseus/social](/authentication/#server-side-api) authentication token, and retrieving a `Hero` record linked with the user id.

 ```typescript
 export class BattleRoom extends Room {